Wordscapes

-Wordscapes is a word puzzle video game created by the American studio PeopleFun, available on Android and IOS.
+Wordscapes is a 2017 word puzzle video game created by PeopleFun for Android and iOS.
 Wordscapes was a top 100 ranked game on the Google Play Store, and the App Store.
-As of 2020, over 14 million people have played Wordscapes.

 Gameplay

 The game overall is a mix of Boggle and crossword puzzles.
 To solve the puzzle, the player must find every word using the letters that are located in the circle at the bottom of the screen.
 There are anywhere from 3 to 7 letters in the circle, depending on the level being played.
 There are also bonus words, which the player can solve for extra coins.
-The game currently contains 6,000 levels and an infinite number of extra master levels that players can access after completing the first 6,000.
-The game publishes a daily puzzle for each day.
+The game currently contains 6,000 levels and 94,000 extra master levels that players can access after completing the first 6,000, which are repeated from the first 6,000.
+Additionally, Wordscapes includes a 'Daily Puzzle' feature, offering players a new set of challenges each day to solve and gain additional rewards.

 Reception

-Complex rated the game as one of the best free games that is available for the iPhone.
+In 2018, Complex rated the game as one of the best free games that is available for the iPhone.